 Taking account of our priorities, ecda would like the Data Declaration to include commitments to:

-- confirm all use of data is ethical; and
+- Champion the use of data and analytics

 Signing up to the Data Declaration will be only a step on the journey, and we’re looking at the ways in which we can support organisations.
-We already are giving partners access to methodological advice, ethics specialists and a platform for data sharing.
-We are also discussing with the ONS data campus a collaboration on data master classes for senior leaders.
+We already are giving partners access to methodological advice, ethics specialists and a data Masterclass for senior leaders.

 ecda’s sponsors are enthused by this development, seeing the opportunity to extract the social value of the data we hold across the county - and to use it to improve lives.